8 Eastside and South King County pumpkin patches

 Patch action: This year, Jubilee Farm is sticking to the basics.
 They will have their organic U-pick pumpkins, hot apple cider and a downsized farm market.
 They will not have their usual fall activities like the giant pumpkin catapult, hay maze, or hay wagons.

-Dates and hours: Open daily, Oct.
-1–31.
+Dates and hours: Open Saturdays and Sundays in October.
 Check for updates on the Facebook page.

 2. Remlinger Farms, Carnation

 Known for: An amusement park that young kids adore plus U-pick pumpkins and great service.

 Patch action: Remlinger buzzes with activity during its Fall Harvest Festival that takes place weekends Sept.
 25–Oct.
 31. Take a wagon ride out to the U-pick pumpkin fields, shop in the farm market, and explore the corn maze.
 Head to the Family Fun Park for entertainment and more than 25 rides from a small (but thrilling) roller coaster, to antique pedal car rides, and more.
 Kids can also climb on tractors and an old school bus, scale a fort and slide down their new giant slide!
 Plus, this year includes a pumpkin of any size to take home! (not valid in the pumpkin U-pick field).
 There are lots of picnic spots at Remlinger, but you're supposed to buy food on the premises — there is a snack bar and full restaurant.

 Dates and hours: Open weekends Sept.
 25–Oct.
 31, 10 a.m.–6 p.m.
 There will be four "pre-festival" days, Sept.
 16–17 and 23–24.
 Check Facebook for updates.